Suburban Commando: Plot

 After the bounty hunters' defeat, Suitor, who has escaped the destruction of his ship, arrives on Earth.
 He takes Charlie's family hostage, forcing Charlie to lead him to Shep.
-To protect Charlie and his family, Shep decides to use a "lose to win" tactic by setting his ship to self-destruct and surrendering to Suitor, in exchange for releasing the Wilcox family.
+To protect Charlie and his family, Shep decides to use a "lose to win" tactic by setting his ship to self-destruct and surrendering to Suitor in exchange for the release of the Wilcox family.
 Suitor then begins torturing Shep, enjoying himself before he intends to kill the warrior.
 Finding his courage, Charlie returns to help Shep and injures Suitor, who then turns into his monstrous form.
 Physically outmatched, Shep stuns Suitor with some electrical wires, and he and Charlie manage to escape the ship's explosion, which destroys Suitor for good.

 Shep leaves Earth using the bounty hunters' ship.
 He takes Beltz's secretary, Margie, with him, hoping for a quiet family life.
-Charlie in turn has become bolder from his experiences; he appears in Beltz's office the following morning, shouting at his boss in front of witnesses, and finally quits his thankless job.
+Charlie, in turn, has become bolder from his experiences; he appears in Beltz's office the following morning, shouting at his boss in front of witnesses, and finally quits his thankless job.
 Later, Charlie solves his final problem by using one of Shep's weapons to destroy an annoying set of traffic lights that never changed at the right time, receiving cheers from the other motorists.